NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

 > if the CI build runs out of space, add the application to the following txt to add additional space. https://github.com/NeuroDesk/neurocontainers/blob/master/.github/workflows/free-up-space-list.txt.
-Note this, significantly increases CI run time, only use in cases of space errors.
+Note: this increases CI run time, only use in cases of out-of-space errors.

 6) Build and test the container locally